paveu/content-publisher/README.md

   - exposing transaction model with REST API only for thoe users who has permision
   - fixing comment thread, add bootstrap
   - braintree tutorial for those who wants to run it in production mode
+  - fixing video description, to be more readable. use content manipulation plugins

 ### Version
 * project version: 1.1